 He has a Master's degree in Public Administration and a Bachelor's degree in Political Science.
 He is a member of two national honor societies and has served as an adjunct faculty member for several universities.
 He holds the ICMA Credentialed Manager designation, as well as Certified Professional designation from the International Public Management Association- Human Resources.
-He also has extensive experience in labor management issues, particularly in police and fire departments.
-Mr. Matarese is a life member of the Internal Association of Chiefs of Police.
+He also has extensive experience in labor management issues, particularly in police and fire departments and is currently editing an ICMA book on the selection of police and fire chiefs.